yl182/Artifact-for-Paper-ZDD-Boolean-Synthesis/README.md

 As another example, ``` ./cudd0 2QBF2016/2QBF/tree-exa10-10.qdimacs 0 0``` runs on the same benchmark file, with concise standard output and no dot files produced, but the result will also be reported in ``resultsSynthesis.csv`` and ``resultsSynthesis.txt``.
 ## Run all benchmarks in a specific family
-To run a benchmark in a specific family, use the .sh scripts provided, or the following in ZDDBooleanSynthesis directory:
+To run a benchmark in a specific family, use the .sh scripts provided, or the following from the top level directory:
 ```
 for fn in $2QBF2016/2QBF/*<keyword-for-the-family>*.qdimacs
 do